bytrangle/my-website/content/insight/how-to-make-python-3-the-default-in-macos/index.md

 date: "2020-09-03"
 featuredImage: "python-programming.jpg"
 category: "programming"
+description: "Learn how to set up Python 3 as the default on your Mac so you can make the most of it in the shortest time."
 ---

 There are certain processes I've been doing that I know are inefficient, but I stick with it out of laziness.